 "Less is more."
 It's about the song and what I can do to lift it that is important, nothing else.
 I'm keen to build up my profile so at the moment 1st TRACK WILL BE ONLY USD50! (consecutive tracks will be USD80 each)

 I offer Remote Recording / Live Drum Tracking.

-I have a diverse background of playing in bands in various genres like pop, blues, folk, singer-songwriter, jazz, alt-country.
 I have a Bachelor of Music in Contemporary/Jazz Performance.
-My musical focus is listening, striving to play for the song and finding what's right for you and your project.
+My musical focus is listening, groove/feel and striving to play for the song and finding what's right for you and your project.

 1 ReviewsEndorse Joachim Alfheim